prime-optimal/pysmashgg/README.md

 ### Search for Tournaments

-You can search for tournaments in two ways:
+You can search for tournaments in three ways:

 1. Using a tournament slug to find the organizer and their tournaments:
 ```bash